AdobeDocs/marketo.pt-BR/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/program-flow-actions/add-to-engagement-program.md

    ![](assets/image2014-9-22-14-3a47-3a36.png)

-1. Selecione o fluxo no qual deseja colocar as pessoas.
+1. Selecione o fluxo no qual você deseja colocar as pessoas.

    ![](assets/image2014-9-22-14-3a47-3a39.png)